We’re reader-supported. When you buy through links on our site, we may earn a commission at no cost to you.

 16. Learn to sell online

-In today’s digital age, being able to sell online is a valuable skill to have.
+In today’s digital age, being able to sell online is such a valued skill to have.
 Whether you’re selling products or services, reaching a wide audience through the internet can boost your sales.
 But how do you get started selling online?

 First, you need to choose the right platform for your business.
-If you’re selling physical products, then setting up a shop on a site like Etsy or Amazon is a good option.
+If you’re selling physical or digital products, then setting up a shop on Etsy, Sellfy, or Amazon is a good option.
 If you’re providing services, then use a platform like Fiverr or Upwork.

 Once you’ve chosen a platform, create attractive listings and post strong marketing materials.
 Then, start promoting your listings to reach your target audience.